 Now put the jar of grains and water in the refrigerator and leave them there for at least three or four days.
 The cold will put the grains to sleep.
-They can stay in the refrigerator for as long as a month, resting and rebuilding.
+They can stay in the refrigerator for as long as 3 weeks, resting and rebuilding.

 Get the Grains Back to Work

 After your grains have rested, you are ready to make a new batch of kefir.

 Set up the new kefir solution the same way you made the resting solution, with clean water, granulated sugar, and mineral supplementation if needed.